-Born and raised in Utah, Ginger Lee Thomason currently lives in Cambridge, England.
-She is working on her PhD in Creative Writing at Anglia Ruskin University, under the supervision of Tiffani Angus.
-She completed her BA in Creative Writing and English at Southern New Hampshire University in 2014 and her MFA with Fairleigh Dickinson University in 2016.
-She has a professional background in public education administration, higher education administration, and with the United States Federal Government.
+Born and raised in Utah, Ginger Lee Thomason finished her PhD in Creative Writing at Anglia Ruskin University in 2021.
+She also has a professional background in higher and public education administration and with the US Federal Government.

-Aside from reading and/or writing, Ginger can usually be found cooking, playing card, board or trivia games, watching movies or live theatre, and exploring the country she’ll call “home” during her postgraduate years.
+Aside from reading and/or writing, Ginger can usually be found cooking, playing card, board or trivia games, watching movies or live theatre, and traveling.
+For more works please visit www.gingerleethomason.com.
+You can also follow her on Twitter and Instagram: @gingerlee13.

 “Stay weird, stay different.” –Graham Moore, Screenwriter